-- Are over 60 years old with severe tears and whose main problem is pain, not weakness.
+- Are over 60 years old with severe rotator cuff tears and whose main problem is pain, not weakness.

 - Do not wish to have more extensive surgery to repair a rotator cuff tear.

 Also, if you have a rotator cuff tear, you may have arthroscopic smoothing before open surgery.

 How Well It Works

-Surgery to smooth the bones and create more space for the rotator cuff usually have less pain with shoulder movement.1
+Surgery to smooth the bones and create more space for the rotator cuff may lead to less pain with shoulder movement.1

 - Persistent pain.